 So this sweet young thing pops out of nowhere and starts explaining the sale to me – apparently, I give off the vibe that I’m illiterate and didn’t pass grade 6 math.
 My size had limited stock in the boy shorts- which was comforting since this means that I must be ‘average’.
 Sensing my disappointment, she starts her salespitch for the dreaded THONG….

 Sweet Salesgirl (from here on in referred to as SS.. wait, scratch that… SG): Well, we have a lot of this kind in a lot of different colours…

 Me: Yeah, they’re not for me… not very comfortable….

-SG: Oh, after three days you won’t even notice it! (she said as they held an example by the string in question)
+SG: Oh, after three days you won’t even notice it! (she said as she held an example by the string in question)

 Me: I dunno… If I get something caught between my teeth it drives me nuts to the point that I obsessively pick at it until it’s out… I don’t want to be doing that with underwear…